 Things We Can’t Control:

-- Genetics – Did you know that you could inherit your tooth color?
+• Genetics – Inheriting your tooth color is a high possibility for your current color as well.
 You can also inherit your tooth’s propensity for staining.

 Things We Can Control: